reviewshake/clustering-problem/README.md

 The data look like this:
 ![data](https://user-images.githubusercontent.com/25924/177707968-c6143674-c9ca-4057-8c8a-a565dc7169fd.png)

-The candidate is expected to create a solution - a proof of concept, using Python, to cluster (or simply group) those addresses where they belong to the same location (same address).
+The candidate is expected to create a solution - a proof of concept, using Python, to cluster (or simply group) those addresses where they belong to the same place (same address).
 Candidate is free to implement any machine learning model, or hand-crafting solutions to show how the candidate would approach to solve this problem.

 Instructions:
  - Fork this repo or create a new public GitHub repo for the solution.